-- Option: Revise current density bonus programs to better reflect development costs and economic conditions in local submarkets - Benefit: Appropriate density bonus provisions could facilitate the development of more housing (including more MPDUs) - Location: Existing Metro-accessible neighborhoods, Future Purple Line neighborhoods - Challenge: Opposition to higher-densities, Determining appropriate density bonus - Cost: \$0 up front costs, \$0 to implement - Recommendation: Increase bonus density allowances for 20% of units to be affordable, following similar formula currently employed for the 15% rule
+- Option: Revise current density bonus programs to better reflect development costs and economic conditions in local submarkets - Benefit: Appropriate density bonus provisions could facilitate the development of more housing (including more MPDUs) - Location: Existing Metro-accessible neighborhoods, Future Purple Line neighborhoods - Challenge: Opposition to higher-densities, Determining appropriate density bonus - Cost: \$0 to implement - Recommendation: Increase bonus density allowances for 20% of units to be affordable, following similar formula currently employed for the 15% rule.
+An example would be to increase the points for housing in the CR zones as determined in the Master Planning process.

-LAND USE/ZONING TOOLS UNDERDEVELOPED/VACANT LAND
+LAND USE/ZONING TOOLS PUBLIC LAND/CO-LOCATION

-- Option: Expand use of publically-owned (and non-profit owned) land - Benefit: Free/reduced-price land can reduce overall cost of development and allow for more affordable units - Location: Throughout the County - Challenge: Determining sites appropriate for housing development, Creating a transparent process for allocating public land to housing, Loss of use of land for future public needs - Cost: \$0 up front costs, Revenues will vary based on sale price of land (subsidies for price controlled housing) - Recommendation: Expand the County's co-location strategy for emergency service locations and other public land assets
+- Option: Expand use of publically-owned (and non-profit owned) land - Benefit: Free/reduced-price land can reduce overall cost of development and allow for more affordable units - Location: Throughout the County - Challenge: Determining sites appropriate for housing development, Creating a transparent process for allocating public land to housing, Loss of use of land for future public needs - Cost: Revenues will vary based on sale price of land (subsidies for price controlled housing) - Recommendation: Expand, through the Master Planning process, the availability of public and not-for-profit owned land for development of affordable housing